 We may collect information from or about the device where you install or access a Rosterfy Group Application, depending on the permissions you have granted.
 We may associate the information we collect from your different devices, which helps us provide consistent services across your devices.
 Here are some examples of the device information we collect:

 attributes such as the operating system, hardware version, device settings, file and software names and types, battery and signal strength, and device identifiers.

 device locations, including specific geographic locations, such as through GPS, Bluetooth, or Wi-Fi signals.

 connection information such as the name of your mobile operator or ISP, browser type, language and time zone, mobile phone number and IP address.

 We collect your personal information directly from you, from your emergency contacts and from third parties.
 The main ways we collect personal information about you are when:

-- you download, log onto or visit an EW Group Application;
+you download, log onto or visit a Rosterfy Group Application;

-- you otherwise submit personal information about yourself, or someone else, to us, our websites or an EW Group App.
+you otherwise submit personal information about yourself, or someone else, to us, our websites or a Rosterfy Group app.

 We will only collect your personal information from third parties if you give the third party your consent to provide the information to us or as described in section 6 below.

 We may collect information from other sources, such as social media platforms or payment gateways that share information about how you interact with our social media content, and any information gathered through these channels will be governed by the privacy settings, policies, and/or procedures of the applicable social media platform, which we strongly encourage you to review.